 Best RV Insurance 2017

-An RV is essentially a giant car with perks, and as such, you may be able to include it on your regular auto insurance plan.
+An RV, or motorhome, is essentially a giant car with perks, and as such, you may be able to include it on your regular auto insurance plan.
 However, coverage won't necessary take into account the sort of situations that are unique to an RV's also being a home.
-Though the most common RV accidents relate to their additional size and weight, a good policy will also combine some elements of house insurance, such as personal effects replacement, as well as emergency expenses, medical payments, and vacation liability.
+Though the most common motorhome accidents relate to their additional size and weight, a good policy will also combine some elements of house insurance, such as personal effects replacement, as well as emergency expenses, medical payments, and vacation liability.

 When choosing which plan is best for you and your family, remember to consider the class of your RV and how much time you plan to spend in it.
 If you only take it out once or twice a year, perhaps a comprehensive plan isn't really suited to your needs.
 On the other hand, if it truly is a second or primary home, then full coverage is the way to go.
 In any case, watch out for the beneft limits of each plan, as well as the premiums and deductibles.